bonfus/muesr/docs/Tutorial.rst

     >>> mysample.add_muon([0.1,0,0])

 positions are assumed to be in fractional coordinates.
-Cartesian coordinates can be specified as
+If Cartesian coordinates are needed, they can be specified as

 .. code-block:: python